rsc-demo/ImplementationDocs/README.md

 **Classroom Structure**
 1. Create an organization.
 (Course based, Term based, or AY based?)
 2. Create a repo(s) of the assignment.
-  a.
-One repo for continuous project across lessons.
+   1. One repo for continuous project across lessons.
-  b.
-Multi repos for one project per lesson.
+   2. Multi repos for one project per lesson.
 3. Create a classroom associated with the organization.